cbazureau/create-one-page-website/packages/cow-scripts/README.md

 For more information, please refer to:

-- [Getting Started]() – How to create a new app.
+- [Getting Started](https://github.com/cbazureau/create-one-page-website) – How to create a new website.
-- [User Guide]() – How to develop websites bootstrapped with Create One-page Website.
+- [User Guide](https://github.com/cbazureau/create-one-page-website) – How to develop websites bootstrapped with Create One-page Website.